Skip to main content

 }

-Create an application in the OpenAthens SP Dashboard.
+Step 4: Create an application in the Service Provider Dashboard

 Replace the contents of the application.yml file with the below.

-You ONLY need to replace YOUR_CLIENT_ID and YOUR_CLIENT_SECRET below with the necessary details obtained from the SP dashboard to configure your OIDC client.
-You may need to rename the default config file from '.properties' to '.yml' though.
+You only need to replace YOUR_CLIENT_ID and YOUR_CLIENT_SECRET below with the necessary details obtained from the Service Provider dashboard to configure your OIDC client.
+You may need to rename the default config file from “.properties” to “.yml” though.

 YAML